NPMinhQuan1506/MusLunar_Portfolio/docs/.business/Questionare.md

   (When will I start, and how will I maintain consistency?)

-  * From 21/09/2025, commit to the schedule, with a penalty of 50,000 VND for each missed day
+  * From 19/11/2025, commit to the schedule, with a penalty of 50,000 VND for each missed day and multiple by the number of consecutive days.

 ### **Yes/No Questions**